WangLabTHU/deepseed/README.md

     .\Scripts\deactivate.bat
     ```

-2. Install [Git](https://git-scm.com/), this step is optional if you does not install CellTracker by git clone.
+2. Install [Git](https://git-scm.com/), this step is optional if you does not install DeepSEED by git clone.
 Clone the source codes with git.
     ```
     git clone https://github.com/WangLabTHU/deepseed.git
     ```
 3. or, download the source codes and extract files and put it in the virtual environment directory you defined.

-4. after 2/3, the directory of CellTracker should have the following structure:
+4. after 2/3, the directory of DeepSEED should have the following structure:

     ```
     DeepSEED